reebalazs/reproto/packages/bs-protobuf/DATA-MODEL.md

 definitions are designed for the older version of proto3.
 In this case, the original rule applies:
 `make` will fill out the field specific default values in each case.

-Simply put: `make` will never enforce the mandatoriness of fields for proto3.
+Simply put: `make` will never enforce the mandatoriness of fields for proto3 (or proto2).

 #### proto2

 In Proto2 the optional/required definitions make no difference in the data representation.
 An optional field will always be present in the payload and thus it will always be present in the record as well.

 The only difference that optional/required causes is in the difference of the `make` helper